keithmmitchell/configure-ad/README.md

 ![image](https://github.com/keithmmitchell/configure-ad/assets/174253055/5eacd608-84a4-490d-8f55-0030e2e89b15)

-That brings us to the end of this tutorial.
+That brings us to the end of this lab.